InformaticsMatters/nextflow-pcluster/README.md

     jq-1.6

 ### Key-pairs
-As an AWS user with general administrative access, set you user credentials and default region for your intended cluster: -
+As an AWS user with general administrative access, set the user credentials and default region environment variables for your intended cluster: -

     $ export AWS_ACCESS_KEY_ID=????
     $ export AWS_SECRET_ACCESS_KEY=??????
     $ export AWS_DEFAULT_REGION=eu-central-1

-You will need to install a keypair on the account.
-Easily done with the `aws` CLI and `jq` to conveniently extract the private key block: -
+You will need to install a keypair on the account. if you do not have one or would like to create once specifically for the cluster this can be easily done with the `aws` CLI and `jq` to conveniently extract the private key block: -

     $ KEYPAIR_NAME=nf-pcluster